 I am not really impressed on this representation.
 I felt this area is something which is let down for Kuvera.
 But if you are laptop user then it will not be an issue but think about it, how many people really use laptop on regular basis.
 They should have made this view more mobile friendly is what I felt.
 Update 12/08/2020 – They have listened and I feel view is better spaced now.

 This is section of all beautiful graphs and analytics.
-If you have used paytm money, you would have seen a chart climbing based on your investment growth.
-Well yes, this part is something similar to that.
+If you have used paytm money, you would have seen a chart animation based on your investment growth.
+Well yes, this part is something similar to that but more simple.

 Kuvera has chosen a safe path.
-That means no dynamic graphs growing or drawing at real time nor any animation.
+That means no animation.
 To be honest, I liked the simplicity.
 I, as a user, ultimately need value.
-Animation etc. looks great at first glance but overall its about my money and I am happy if it gives me financial insight that I need.
+Animation etc. looks great at first glance but doesn’t add value if you use app regularly.

 Next part was on Debt.
 Here it gives split of debt oriented funds.

-Next part is the BEST PART.
-It gives details on same type of funds.
-Say if you have invested in multiple hybrid funds or large cap funds, this section will give you that view and you can choose to consolidate or otherwise.
+Next section gives details on same type of funds.
+Say if you have invested in multiple “hybrid funds” or multiple “large cap” funds, this section will give you that view and you can think to consolidate or otherwise.

 Now I am analyzing why my debt expense ratio is so high compared to my equity funds.
-Who is culprit eating up my money.
+Trying to find, who is culprit eating up my money.
 So good information to have.

 Last part is overall company and industry distribution of our money.
 Top 10 stocks and top 5 industry in the portfolio.